hypertexthero/itwishlist/readme.md

 ## Todo now

 - Allow logins from users with details in existing separate user database
-- Add markdown preview and document attachment option for comments
+- Add markdown preview for comments
-- Users should only be able to delete own files

 ## Todo in Future (upcoming features)